firetrap/Moody/first-time-with-moody.md

 ##Contents
-Many of your courses will have plenty files beside the plain-text, Moody using third party applications as PDF reader, YouTube and others can acess to all files you need, if Android cant open some of the file formats avaiable in Moodle try to download in Play Store some application capaable to open the format.
+Many of your courses will have plenty files beside the plain-text, Moody using third party applications as PDF reader, YouTube and others can access to all files you need, if Android cant open some of the file formats available in Moodle try to download in Play Store some application capable to open the format.
 ![](http://i.imgur.com/YwdmYZe.png)
 ![](http://i.imgur.com/gH9ZaLu.png)

 ----------

 ##Notifications
-Moody is able to notificate the user about new content avaiable in user favorites courses.
+Moody is able to notificate the user about new content available in user favorites courses.
 The notification can be:

 * A new topic in a course
 * New files in a topic
 * New plain-text in topic
-* Changes in files struture
+* Changes in files structure
 ![](http://i.imgur.com/OoqH3ae.png)

-**Hint:** For the user be able to receive notifications from determinated courses, the user must add the course to the favorites and have the notications and sync activated in settings.
+**Hint:** For the user be able to receive notifications from specific courses, the user must add the course to the favorites and have the notifications and sync activated in settings.

 ----------